antonioreuter/companyAdmin/README.md

     -   You may find another approach about authentication in this [repository](https://github.com/antonioreuter/hateoas-oms-sec).
 There you can find an application implementing Spring-HATEOAS with Spring-Security.

 - The project could be divided into two different applications, one with the javascript client and another just with the backend, running separately.
-However to make the things easier, they were putted together into the same project to be deployed in just one package on **Heroku**.
+However to keep things simple, they were put together into the same project to be deployed in just one package on **Heroku**.

-- In the first screen it's not implemented the client side pagination, however this functionality is supported by the Web API.
+- the client side pagination is not implemented in the first screen, inspite the fact that this functionality is supported by the Web API.

-- The application runs with an embedded database in memory, just to avoid unecessaruy confiurations.
+- The application runs with an embedded database in memory, just to avoid unnecessary configuration.

-- The tests on client side weren't implemented, even though you can find a few of them in the backend.
+- The tests on client side weren't implemented.

+- There are some tests on backend, but it's not covering the entire application.